 Contemporary neuroscience has enhanced understanding of how sensory systems and differences in SP and SI affect developmental processes before and after birth.
 This has transformed the definition of SP and SI in autism from something peripheral – only impacting some people – to being accepted as a core characteristic of ASD that impacts lived experiences across an individual’s lifetime (25:00).
 This discourse adjustment has huge implications for developing and treating SP and SI issues and provides a more inclusive therapeutic goal based on the quality of life.

 Eudaimonic well-being or flourishing (35:00) has become the focus of theoretical models and most therapy types.
 This ideal aims to increase the quality of life for individuals with SP and SI issues through the personal application of sensory therapy techniques.
 The presenter discusses how this aim has transformed the idea of an autism “spectrum” (37:27) from something very linear to something more dimensional and questions how to map SP and SI areas using both dysfunctional and functional model ideas (38:35).
-She concludes by the importance of sensory well-being as, “… the bridge between physical and mental health.”
+She concludes by describing the importance of sensory well-being as, “… the bridge between physical and mental health.”
 (40:40)